XXXTentacion’s Mother Sued AGAIN For Alleged Shady Estate Management By The Rapper’s Half Brother

-XXXTentaction’s mother, Cleopatra Bernard, is being sued by X’s half brother, who alleges she is playing shady tricks with the estate of the late rapper.
+XXXTentaction’s mother, Cleopatra Bernard, is being sued by X’s half-brother, who alleges she is playing shady tricks with the estate of the late rapper.

 In the summer of 2018, the death of XXXTentacion shook the entire industry as the rapper was viciously murdered over senseless greed in his hometown.
 Since then, his mother, Cleopatra Bernard, has done her best to carry on his vision and legacy, running everything from his music projects and foundations to managing his estate.

-According to NBC Miami, his estate is in dispute yet again, this time, by his half brother, who claims X’s mother is hiding money in different accounts.
+According to NBC Miami, his estate is in dispute yet again, this time, by his half-brother, who claims X’s mother is hiding money in different accounts.

 Broward County court records show Corey Pack, the brother of the rapper whose real name was Jahseh Onfroy, filed a complaint last week against Onfroy’s mother, Cleopatra Bernard.
 The complaint claims that Bernard, who controls Onfroy’s estate and record label, created holding and other companies and transferred money into them from the estate.